 Garnet Yams with Maple Cider Glaze in Puff Pastry

-This is the most requested winter-season dish in my repertoire.
-It can be done ahead of time and popped into the oven at the last minute.
-It's absolutely gorgeous to serve and there's not a marshmallow in sight! — Chef Lynne Vea
+This can be done ahead of time and popped into the oven at the last minute.
+It's absolutely gorgeous to serve and there's not a marshmallow in sight.

-- 2 medium or large organic garnet yams Add to list
+- 2 Jewel or Garnet yams (sweet potatoes) Add to list

 - 1 cup maple syrup Add to list